 About Our Board of DirectorsGet Aquainted

 Steven Holloway founded PACE Youth Programs in 2000 out of his desire to help youth effectively reintegrate into society after release from state juvenile detention.
 Mr. Holloway is passionate about providing youth positive guidance and about reaching out to help as many young people as possible.
 PACE offers a 12-week life skills program for youth on probation in Harris County; featuring educational training, support and life skills training.
 Mr. Holloway is pleased to lead an expansion of PACE.
 In 2016, PACE will offer a 12-month program focused on preventing juvenile delinquency.
 The program will directly support the children and families of the incarcerated.
 Included will be a 12-week life skills program, as well as leadership training, employment preparation and community work, and a parenting support group.
-Mr. Holloway holds an Associate’s Degree in Biblical Studies from The College of Biblical Studies and is pursuing a BA in Organizational Leadership.
+Mr. Holloway holds an Associate Degree in Biblical Studies from The College of Biblical Studies and a Bachelor of Science of Organizational Leadership.
 He is happily married and has the pleasure of raising five daughters.

 - Guidance Leader